Letters from Lodi

 Here's an open "secret" not often talked about: Lodi grows tons and tons of grapes for numerous California sparkling wine brands—some owned by French Champagne houses—based in Napa Valley and Sonoma County.
 If these grapes are good enough for them, they're certainly good enough for local wineries.

 But because this is Lodi, perfectly good sparkling wines are also made from "other" grapes, such as Grenache blanc, Albariño, Verdelho, and even (for some producers) Barbera and Zinfandel.
 Why not?
-This is Lodi, where the reason why grapes associated with the Mediterranean are grown is because these grapes are known to ripen with lots of fresh, natural acidity, and it's acidity that you need to make a good, crisp sparkling wine.
+This is Lodi, where the reason why grapes associated with the Mediterranean are grown is that these grapes are known to ripen with lots of fresh, natural acidity, and it's acidity that you need to make a good, crisp sparkling wine.

 Then there is the matter of the famous "champagne method" of producing sparkling wines, which can be done anywhere in the world, not just in the original Champagne region of France.
 The French used to call it méthode Champenoise, but nowadays it's called méthode traditionnelle or méthode classique (i.e., "classic method").
 Simply put, this is the process of producing tiny bubbles—the result of trapped carbon dioxide—through a second fermentation taking place in the exact same bottle in which the bubbling wine is eventually sold.